 the convenience of a frozen pie crust

-The crumble topping is the ultimate pie shortcut, but I go a step further and use a frozen pie crust.
+The crumble topping is a wonderful pie shortcut, but I go a step further and use a frozen pie crust.
 That allows me to lavish all my attention on the delicious fruit filling, which is really the point of it all.
-I like to pop the frozen crust out of its tin and insert it into one of my own pie plates.
+I like to pop the frozen crust out of its tin and insert it into one of my own pie plates so no one is the wiser ๐

 The frozen pie crust I like is Marie Callender’s Deep Dish Pie Crust.
 I use it straight from the freezer, no thawing.

-Vanilla bean paste adds a warm flavor to this strawberry rhubarb pie
+Vanilla bean paste adds a warm flavor to this strawberry rhubarb crumble pie

 One of my all time favorite ingredients, and the most cherished bottle in my spice cabinet, is my Vanilla Bean Paste.
 It’s a paste version of vanilla beans, so while it’s pretty pricey, it’s cheaper and easier to use than vanilla beans…think of it as a cross between vanilla extract and a vanilla bean.
 The flavor is absolutely wonderful, and well worth the extra cost.
 I panic when I run out.

-Plan to serve this pie à la mode, it just isn’t complete without a scoop of vanilla to reinforce that wonderful flavor.
+Plan to serve this pie ร la mode, it just isn’t complete without a scoop of vanilla to reinforce that wonderful flavor.

 Tips for preventing runny pies

-- I added a grated apple to this recipe, the natural pectin in apples helps the juices thicken naturally.
+- Add a grated apple to your filling.
+The natural pectin in apples helps the juices thicken naturally.

 - You can try cooking the filling for a few minutes on the stove top beforehand.
 This gives the thickener a chance to work.
 In this case you can try substituting cornstarch for the flour.